-The Modbus Monitor XPF application contains two applications in one and each application contains two communication options.
-The application contains Modbus Client and Modbus Server along with Serial and TCP options for each option.
+The Modbus Monitor XPF application contains two applications in one.
+The application contains Modbus Client and Modbus Server.
+In addition, the application supports Serial and TCP protocol options for each option.

-This guide helps you get started with the basic operation and covers some of the advanced scripting commands available for purchased applications.
+This guide helps you start the essential operation and covers some advanced scripting commands for purchased applications.

 The Main Screen is divided into three parts (1) Control Panel (2) Navigation Panel (3) Monitor Point List Table